dustmop/makechr/README.md

                      image is only 128px by 128px, then only 8 blocks square will be processed.

+    -t [strategy]    Strategy for traversing tile during CHR and nametable generation.
+Can be "horizontal" or "block".
+Horizontal will traverse tiles left to right, top to bottom.
+Block will traverse blocks at a top, top-left to top-right to bottom-left to bottom-right. (default is horizontal)

+    -r [chr_order]   Order that the CHR data appears in memory relative to other CHR data.
+Can be 0 or 1.
+If 0, then the CHR data appears at 0x0000.
+If 1, then the CHR data appears at 0x1000. (default is 0, -s can override this)

+    -z               Whether to show statistics at the end of processing.
+                     Displays number of dot-profiles, number of tiles, and the palette.

+    -m [mem_file]    A ppu memory dump, representing the state of ppu ram.
+Used instead of a pixel art image as a graphics source.
+Can be obtained by dumping the memory of an NES emulator.

-    --palette-view      [view_file]  Output the palette to an image file.
+    --palette-view      [image]  Output the palette to an image file.

-    --colorization-view [view_file]  Output an image file with the palette for each blocks according to attributes.
+    --colorization-view [image]  Output an image file with the palette for each blocks according to attributes.

-    --reuse-view        [view_file]  Output an image file showing how many times each tile was reused according to the following key:
+    --reuse-view        [image]  Output an image file showing how many times each tile was reused according to the following key:
                                  1: black (unique tile)
                                  2: dark green
                                  3: light green
                                  4: cyan
                                  5: blue
                                  6: dark purple
                                  7: light purple
                                  8: red
                                  9: orange
                                  10: yellow
                                  11+: white (common tile)

-    --nametable-view    [view_file]  Output an image file showing the nametable value for each position, in hexidecimal.
+    --nametable-view    [image]  Output an image file showing the nametable value for each position, in hexidecimal.
                                  Positions that have value 0 do not output anything.

-    --chr-view          [view_file]  Output an image file showing the entire page of chr.
+    --chr-view          [image]  Output an image file showing the entire page of chr.

-    --grid-view         [view_file]  Output an image file showing the input pixel art with the grid applied.
+    --grid-view         [image]  Output an image file showing the input pixel art with the grid applied.

 # Palette syntax